Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 * I have definitely refered to many more Github repos and stackoverflow answers.

-* Y and J. Thank you for always being there for me.
+* And of course Y and J. Thank you for always being there for me.